pedro-dm-gomes/Graph-RNN/README.md

 Install <a href="https://www.tensorflow.org/get_started/os_setup" target="_blank">TensorFlow</a>.
 The code has been tested with Python 3.6, TensorFlow 1.12.0, CUDA 9.0 and cuDNN 7.21

 Compile the code.
-You will need to select the correct CUDA version and Tensorflow directions in the Makefiles.
+You will need to select the correct CUDA version and Tensorflow instaled in your computer.
+For that edit the Makefiles to the paths of your Cuda and Tensorflow directories.
 The Makefiles to compile the code are in `modules/tf_ops`

 ### Usage